hollowdoor/penumbra/README.md

 -	Flag argument replaces the dependency argument
 -	Tasks run in parallel

 There are other changes that are not that big of a deal.
+Behavior is slightly different because of the new `flag` argument.

 There might be some documentation bugs.
 So watch out.

+Version 3 is mostly stable, but there could be some bugs too.
+As long as your aware.

 Basic Usage
 -----------